On the Condition Number Dependency in Bilevel Optimization

 \subsection{Lower Bounds for Stochastic Problems}

 In this subsection, we present a different construction for proving lower bounds in first-order smooth NC-SC problems.
 The advantage of our second construction is that it further encompasses the randomized and stochastic algorithms defined according to \citep{arjevani2023lower}.
-Here, ``randomness'' means that the algorithm can query random points during its execution, and ``stochasticity'' means that the algorithm has access to noisy first-order oracles instead of the exact gradients.
+Here, {“randomness” means that the algorithm can utilize an external source of randomness, independent of the function, during its execution,} and ``stochasticity'' means that the algorithm has access to noisy first-order oracles instead of the exact gradients.
 Below, we formally define the stochastic first-order oracle (SFO) and the algorithm class.